 Video of the Day

-Beta-glucan, or β-glucan, is a type of dietary fiber that has been associated with a number of health benefits, per a September 2017 report in the International Journal of Molecular Sciences.
-It's linked to:
+Beta-glucan, or β-glucan, is a type of dietary fiber linked with a number of health benefits, per a September 2017 report in the International Journal of Molecular Sciences, including:

 - Reduced risk of heart disease

-- Preventing the growth and spread of cancer cells
+- Slower growth and spread of cancer cells

-There's no Daily Value (DV) for this fiber, but the Food and Drug Administration (FDA) states that eating 3 grams per day of beta-glucan from oats or barley is linked to a reduced heart disease risk.
+So how much beta-glucan do you need?
+There's no established Daily Value (DV) for this fiber.
+But eating 3 grams per day of beta-glucan from oats or barley is linked to a reduced heart disease risk, according to the Food and Drug Administration (FDA)

 1. Oats

-Oats are among the richest sources of beta-glucan, with a 3.5-ounce serving providing 3 grams to 8 grams.
-Oats are perhaps the most studied beta-glucan food sources and are associated with a number of benefits, such as reduced total and LDL cholesterol levels, heart disease risk and blood sugar levels.
+Oats are among the richest sources of beta-glucan, and perhaps the most studied beta-glucan food source.
+Oats are associated with a number of benefits, such as reduced total and LDL cholesterol levels, heart disease risk and blood sugar levels.

 Try them in these high-fiber oat dinner recipes (yes, you can enjoy oats any time of the day).
 If you're strapped for time, overnight oats may be your best bet.